Man trapped, killed in overnight house fire in Frayser

 Police blocked lanes on Range Line but have since then been reopened.

-MFD determined the fire as accidental.
+MFD determined the fire was accidental.
+Investigators say electrical equipment inside the attached carport malfunctioned.